nancyd333/project2/README.md

     - The site requires you to sign up for a key.
 There is also a limit on the number of requests you can make to the site.
 Under your account, the site shows you how many requests you've made, allowing you to monitor your usage.
 The api key is stored on your account so you can always retreive the key (or generate a new key).
 2. Get city data from [SimpleMaps](https://simplemaps.com/data/us-cities) for ```cities``` table
     -  This data will be imported in **step 6 of Installation Instructions**
     > **Please note:** SimpleMaps does not allow sharing of the data from their site (including sharing of their data stored in a database), therefore you will need to prep the data for import into the AQI Tracker database app.
-This can be done in either sequelize or psql.
+This can be done using either sequelize or psql.
     -  The method I used was to create INSERT statements for upload into psql, which I will outline here:
         -  Downloaded Basic (free) version of US cities data from SimpleMaps
             -  Here you have a choice of which cities to include.
 I included citites which SimpleMaps ranked as 1, and then I also included capital cities for each state.
 When making your selection, remember the API has a limited number of calls, and the map can be difficult to read if all cities are included.
 The cities you choose will be your dataset of citites for the application.
             -  The data is in csv format, which I opened as a google spreadsheet.
-I kept the columns named: city, state_id, country_name, lat, lng, ranking, and id.
+I kept the columns named: city, state_id, state_name, country_name, lat, lng, ranking, and id.
 I used the ranking column initially as a filter, but once that was complete, I repurposed the column and used as a state_captials_flag.
 This column is not used in the application, but since it's a column in the psql database and sequelize models you will need to included it, although it can be an empty string ```''```.
             -  Next, I used the concatenate function in the google spreadsheet to create the insert statements for each row.
 Below is an example of what a couple rows would looks like.
 This shows what the columns must be named and what the data value format needs to be.
                 -  ```current_date``` value should be added as shown, this populates the createdAt and updatedAt columns
                 -  ```simplemaps_city_id``` column name is the ```id``` on the SimpleMaps csv file, I kept it in case I needed to reference back to the original file.
-It's not used in the application.
+This column is not used in the application, but since it's a column in the psql database and sequelize models you will need to included it, although it can be an empty string ```''```.
                     ```
                     INSERT INTO cities (city, state_abbrv, state_name, state_capital_flag, lat,lng,country,simplemaps_city_id,"createdAt","updatedAt") VALUES ('Montgomery','AL','Alabama','Y',32.3482,-86.2668,'US',1840008353,current_date,current_date);
                     INSERT INTO cities (city, state_abbrv, state_name, state_capital_flag, lat,lng,country,simplemaps_city_id,"createdAt","updatedAt") VALUES ('Juneau','AK','Alaska','Y',58.4546,-134.1739,'US',1840023306,current_date,current_date);
                     ```
             - Once all the insert statements were created for each city, I copied and pasted them as values (in google spreadsheet) to remove the formulas.
-The last step is to copy all the statements at once and paste them into the psql terminal, they will run through automatically creating each row in the database.
+The last step is to copy all the statements at once and paste them into the psql terminal.
+The statements will execute automatically to create new rows in the database.
 4. Get Air Quality Index descriptive data for ```air_quality_index_descs``` table
     - This data will be imported in **step 6 of Installation Instructions**
-    - In the file called ```AirQualityIndexDescriptions.txt``` are all the INSERT statements, you just need to copy them all and paste it directly into the psql terminal, as detailed in step 6 of the Installation Instructions.
-They will run through automatically creating each row in the database.
+    - In the file called ```AirQualityIndexDescriptions.txt``` are all the INSERT statements, you just need to copy them all and paste it directly into the psql terminal (this is to be done during step 6 of the Installation Instructions).
+The statements will execute automatically to create new rows in the database.

 ### Installation Instructions